dmoa/juice/src/Engine/readme.md

     int frame_width;
     int frame_height;

-    // For now, there aren't any cases where a sprite doesn't have a collision box, so every asset has a collision box.
+    // For the draw order and for where an asset / entity can be damaged SDL_Rect* movement_box;
+    // Used by the asset / entity to damage other assets / entities.
-    SDL_Rect* collision_box;
+    SDL_Rect* damage_box;

 // .ase Animated Asset Struct
 // Contains animation data while Asset_Ase does not.